cagla-su/Waydroid-Guide/README.md

 - On your Linux system, you might see the Android apps inside Waydroid on your applications list and you might find seeing them annoying.
 To hide them:
   - Go to `~/.local/share/applications/` location and edit all `.desktop` files that belong to Waydroid one by one.
     - What we are going to do while editing the files using a text editor is adding `NoDisplay=true` at the end of the `[Desktop Entry]` section of each `.desktop` file that belongs to Waydroid.
-- After saving the changes, the icons should be hidden from your applications list after a few minutes.
+- After saving the changes, the icons should be hidden from your applications list in a few minutes.
 Removing the .desktop files would not work because they would be added again after running Waydroid.
 - These are all we can do to install and configure Waydroid!
 # Conclusion
 This guide was about Waydroid installation and configuration.
 I hope the guide has been useful.
 Thank you for reading, have a nice day! 🐧